St3phy831/MyFridge/README.md

 - I was stuck on how to pass the item added by the user to the Refrigerator Fragment to be able to add and save data to be displayed, so I used a bundle to pass the data and open the Activity so the user could se that their item was added.

+- Another challenge I had was reusing my Refrigerator Activity, so I had to send a bundle from the Refrigerator Fragment with a keyword of its designated category.
+This allowed me to save the items and expiration dates of a particular category in their specified text files.

 - I was also stuck on creating a notification at a specific date.
 I watched various videos and read Android Documentation to understand how notifications work.
 I tested it out in my project in a variety of different ways.
 Eventually, I came upon a video that facilitated the whole process using someone's created library.
 (Resource: https://www.youtube.com/watch?v=oLngUva-Ves&t=187s)